skywind3000/asynctasks.vim/README-en.md

 As vim 8.0 released in 2017, we have got many wonderful plugins like: LSP, DAP and  asynchronous linters.
 Even things like [vimspector](https://github.com/puremourning/vimspector) which could only been imagined in emacs now exist in vim's community.

 But vim is still lack of an elegent system to build/run your project.
-A lot of people are still dealing with building/running tasks in such a primitive way.
+A lot of people are still dealing with building/running tasks in such a primitive and flaky way.
 Therefor, I decide to create this plugin by introducing vscode's task like machanisms to vim.

 Vscode creates a `.vscode` folder in your project root directory and use a `.vscode/tasks.json` file to define project specific tasks.
 Similar, `asynctasks.vim` uses a `.tasks` file in your project folders for local tasks and use `~/.vim/tasks.ini` to define global tasks for generic projects.